meilisearch/documentation/references/ranking_rules.md

 _Child route of the [settings route](/references/settings.md)._

-Ranking rules is a list of all the rules that contributes to the relevancy of your search.
-It is possible to add your own and to change the order of the rules based on your needs.
+Ranking rules are predefined rules applied to the search results in order to improve their relevance.
+They are customizable so the results meet your user's needs as close as possible.
+Ranking rules are applied in a default order which can be changed in the settings.

 Ranking rules can also be updated directly through the [global settings route](/references/settings.md#update-settings) at the same time than the other settings.